SSRR/SSRR2017/src/render/pages/cfp.html.md

 ### Submission

 Submissions of original papers focused on traditional and emerging areas and applications in safety, security, and rescue robotics are encouraged.
-All papers will appear in IEEE Xplore.
+All papers will appear in IEEE Xplore, which is indexed by many databases, including Ei Compendex and Scopus: [IEEE Indexing Agreements](http://www.ieee.org/documents/ieee_indexing_agreements.pdf).

 Nominated contributions for "Best Paper" and "Best Student Paper" awards and other outstanding papers that report field experiments will be considered for a special issue of the Journal of Field Robotics.
 Late-breaking-reports will be also considered and included in the program.
 Submission guidelines will be published here at a later date.